mrocklin/blog/_posts/work/2018-01-23-the-case-for-numba.md

 -  **Cython**
     -  Often requires effort to make fast
     -  Is often only used by core developers.
-Requires training and trickery to use well.
+Requires expertise to use well.
     -  Introduces mild packaging pain, though this pain is solved frequently enough that experienced community members are used to dealing with it
 -  **Standalone C/C++**
     -  Sometimes introduces complex build and packaging concerns